microsoft/X-Mem/README.md

 GNU/LINUX:

 - GNU utilities with support for C++11.
 Tested with gcc 4.8.2 on Ubuntu 14.04 LTS for x86 (32-bit), x86-64, x86-64+AVX, and MIC on Intel Sandy Bridge, Ivy Bridge, Haswell, and Knights Corner families.
 - libhugetlbfs.
-You can obtain it at <http://libhugetlbfs.sourceforge.net>.
+You can obtain it at <https://github.com/libhugetlbfs/libhugetlbfs>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs0".
 If you don't have this or cannot install it, this should be fine but you will not be able to use large pages.
+Note that this package requires Linux kernel 2.6.16 or later.
+This should not be an issue on most modern Linux systems.
 - Potentially, administrator privileges, if you plan to use the --large_pages option.
     - During runtime, if the --large_pages option is selected, you may need to first manually ensure that large pages are available from the OS.
 This can be done by running "hugeadm --pool-list".
 It is recommended to set minimum pool to 1GB (in order to measure DRAM effectively).
 If needed, this can be done by running "hugeadm --pool-pages-min 2MB:512".
 Alternatively, run the linux_setup_runtime_hugetlbfs.sh script that is provided with X-Mem.